cohen-ariel/Active-Learning-Project/README.md

-# **Active Learning in the Medical Domain – an Innovative Uncertainty & Proximity Based Sampling Approach**
+# **Active Learning in the Medical Domain – an Innovative Uncertainty & Proximity Based Sampling Approach** 🧑‍🔬

-In this project, we implement a genuine approach to sampling during the active learning pipeline, named "Cluster Uncertainty Sampling".
+In this project, we implement a genuine approach for sampling when performing Active Learning, named "Cluster Uncertainty Sampling".
 The approach is discussed in further detail in the paper.

 ## **Running Instructions**